 At least one person killed and 16 others injured in attack at Shia mosque in Najran city in southeast of the country.

-In late October, the Islamic State of Iraq and the Levant (ISIL) group claimed responsibility for a suicide bombing at a Shia mosque in Najran city, in which at least one person was killed and 16 others were injured.
+The Islamic State of Iraq and the Levant (ISIL) has claimed responsibility for a suicide bombing at a Shia mosque in Saudi Arabia’s Najran city in which at least one person was killed and 16 others were injured.